bbauska/Anti-Project-2025/README.md

 BIS currently denies just 1.2 percent of export licenses.
 These data reporting requirements can help Congress better determine whether BIS is adequately protecting national security through appropriate use of export controls or whether additional direction from Congress is required.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025: “BIS must deny export licenses to countries that do not permit adequate end-use
-checks (e.g., China/Russia) by U.S. authorities.”
+Project 2025: “BIS must deny export licenses to countries that do not permit adequate end-use checks (e.g., China/Russia) by U.S. authorities.”
 “The integrity of the export control system may be validated only through adequate end-use checks.
 BIS must deny export licenses to countries that do not permit adequate end-use checks (e.g., China/Russia) by U.S. authorities.
 BIS should also strengthen the forensic audit capabilities of its Export Enforcement officers through improved and frequent training so they are able to detect export-control violations.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025: “The U.S. Government needs a new export control modernization effort to tighten
-the EAR policies governing licenses to countries of concern, including China and Russia.”
+Project 2025: “The U.S. Government needs a new export control modernization effort to tighten the EAR policies governing licenses to countries of concern, including China and Russia.”
 “The U.S. Government needs a new export control modernization effort to tighten the EAR policies governing licenses to countries of concern, including China and Russia (specifically, revise and/or reverse the 2008 through 2016 policies).”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended redesignating China and Russia to a more highly prohibitive export
+Project 2025 recommended redesignating China and Russia to a more highly prohibitive export licensing group.
-licensing group.
 “Redesignating China and Russia to more highly prohibitive export licensing groups (country groups D or E).”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the reduction of the de minimis threshold to 10% or 0% for critical
+Project 2025 called for the reduction of the de minimis threshold to 10% or 0% for critical technologies.
-technologies.
 “Reducing the de minimis threshold from 25 percent to 10 percent—or 0 percent for critical technologies.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025: “Tightening the definition of ‘fundamental research’ to address exploitation of the
-open U.S. university system by authoritarian governments through funding, students and researchers, and recruitment.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+Project 2025: “Tightening the definition of ‘fundamental research’ to address exploitation of the open U.S. university system by authoritarian governments through funding, students and researchers, and recruitment.”
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended adding more entities from Russia and China to the BIS Entity List and
-apply license review “policy of denial” prohibiting exports to these entities.
+Project 2025 recommended adding more entities from Russia and China to the BIS Entity List and apply license review “policy of denial” prohibiting exports to these entities.
 “Entity List and Sanctions.
 There are currently just over 500 Chinese and over 500 Russian companies on the Department of Commerce’s Entity List, which regulates exports of controlled and uncontrolled items to